 Maybe Zyrtec doesn’t work for you lately or perhaps you don’t like its side effects.
 Personally, I fear that we don’t know much about the long-term use of these “safe” OTC antihistamines for allergy relief.
 Instead, I’m hoping to treat my sneezing family as naturally as possible.
 Below are some of the things that I’ve been reading about (and in some cases, trying out): 1.
 Avoid Antibiotics as Much as Possible Scientists are increasingly looking at an imbalance in the microbiome as the root cause of many of the problems we have with our immune systems not working properly.
 These … Continue reading 4 Natural Ways to Reduce Allergic Reactions

 Recently, we were choosing between a variety of health insurance plans.
 Before I thought to look online, I had already made my own, but I guess that’s all well and good because it was a nice, eye-opening experience to think through the ridiculous rules of each of the health insurance plans myself.
-Later on, I found a few different health plans spreadsheets online that I thought were helpful and collected the links here.
-There are also various calculators and comparison widgets on health websites, but they hide the logic and calculations they’re using to compare, so it’s not as useful. … Continue reading Health Insurance Plan Comparison Spreadsheets
+Even the plan representatives barely understand the rules.
+Later on, I found a few different health plans spreadsheets online that I thought were helpful and collected the links below.
+There are also various calculators and comparison widgets on health websites, but they hide the logic and calculations they’re … Continue reading Health Insurance Plan Comparison Spreadsheets

 In my quest to quell my child’s myopia, I discovered the myopia reversal community online.
 It seems there are many adults who are trying to improve their vision naturally.
 Yet while the medical eyecare community has not reached the point where they will even consider that myopia reversal is possible, myopia control for children is a growing sub-specialty and reaching mainstream eyecare practices in the US.
 In Asian countries where myopia is unusually high, myopia control is already a common practice.
 Considering that myopia control didn’t exist when I was growing up, (and yet here it is), I’m wary of … Continue reading Can You Control or Reverse Your Myopia?